 Organization and Efficiency

-The book continued in print over a dozen editions, and was enormously influential.
-But, it was not until kitchens began to be viewed as meal production centers where principles of industrial design and ergonomics could be applied that the real progress in kitchen organization and efficiency began.
+The book continued in print over a dozen editions and was enormously influential.
+But, it was not until kitchens began to be viewed by home economists of the interwar period as meal production centers where principles of industrial design and ergonomics could be applied that the real progress in kitchen organization and efficiency began.

 Christine Frederick: Scientific Management